 When you are going through a stressful divorce, it helps to give back to others who have also fallen on hard times.
 According to a study by Harvard, volunteering helps people feel more socially connected, warding off loneliness and depression.
 It also was shown to lower blood pressure and increase overall health.
 Find non-profit organizations in your city that need volunteers.
 It will benefit your body and mind while you are coping with your divorce.

-If you are going through a divorce and need assistance coming to an agreement, contact our San Diego mediators at San Diego Family Mediation Center.
-Call (858) 736-2411 to schedule your initial consultation.
+If you are going through a divorce and need assistance coming to an agreement, contact our mediators at West Coast Family Mediation Center to schedule your initial consultation.